30

 “If someone said “you and X are so alike”, that had better feel like a compliment in your gut — not an insult.”

-You know how sometimes you talk to a business person who dazzles, and you’re like “OK, you’re impressive”, and other times you talk to someone who is just profoundly comfortable and kind and whole, and you’re like “- and I feel like I can trust you”?
+Sometimes you talk to a business person who dazzles (hard, icy), and you’re like “OK, you’re impressive”.
+Other times you talk to someone who is kind and whole (softer), and you find yourself finishing the sentence “… and I feel like I can trust you”.

 Soft.